Izaacapp/Lexical-Analyzer/README.md

 ## Homework #2 (Lexical Analyzer)

 ## Description
-This project implements a lexical analyzer for the PL/0 programming language.
+This project implements a lexical analyzer.
 The analyzer reads a source program written in PL/0, identifies lexical errors, and produces as output the source program, a lexeme table, and a token list.
 It handles reserved words, special symbols, identifiers, numbers, and detects errors such as overly long names or numbers, and invalid symbols.

 ## Compilation Instructions
 To compile the lexical analyzer, use the following command: